divaprotocol/oracles/docs/Tellor.md

 function revokePendingMaxFeeAmountUSDUpdate() external;
 ```

-# Getter functions
+## Getter functions

 DIVAOracleTellor implements the following getter functions.

-## getChallengeable
+### getChallengeable

-Function to return whether the oracle's data feed is challengeable or not.
-Will return `false` in that implementation.
+Function to return whether the Tellor adapter's data feed is challengeable inside DIVA Protocol.
+In this implementation, the function always returns `false`, which means that the first value submitted to the DIVA Protocol will determine the payouts, and users can start claiming their payouts thereafter.

 ```js
 function getChallengeable()